treeverse/lakeFS/docs/reference/upgrade.md

 #### Migrating Azure Blob Storage data with AzCopy

-[AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) is a command-line utility that you can use to copy blobs or files to or from a storage account.
+[AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10){: .button-clickable} is a command-line utility that you can use to copy blobs or files to or from a storage account.
 We can use it for copying the data between the prefixes in the Azure storage account container, and later on removing it.

-First, you need to acquire an [Account SAS](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview#account-sas).
+First, you need to acquire an [Account SAS](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview#account-sas){: .button-clickable}.
 Using the Azure CLI:
 ```shell
 az storage container generate-sas \